lf-energy/foundation/lf-energy-charter.md

 e.
 Members will be entitled to:

    i. participate in Directed Fund general meetings, initiatives, events and any other activities; and

    i. identify themselves as members of the LF Energy Foundation supporting the LF Energy Foundation community.

-3. Governing Board.
+<b>3\.
+Governing Board.</b>

     a.
 The Governing Board voting members will consist of: